-The Southern safaris circuit stretches in the south of the country.
+The Southern Circuit of Tanzania stretches in the south of the country.
 The safari circuit is one of the famous safari circuits in Tanzania and the world at large.
 Southern Circuit consists of top National Parks, top physical features, and Game Reserves in Tanzania such as the Selous Game Reserve, the Udzungwa Mountains, Mikumi, and Ruaha National Parks, Saadani National Park, Mnazi Bay-Ruvuma Estuary Marine Park, and Kitulo National Park.

 Selous Game Reserve

 The Selous Game Reserve is a protected area in southern Tanzania, stretching on vast expanses of land cover a total land area of about 50,000 square kilometers with the park having an additional buffer zone.
 Selous Game Reserve is the largest Game Reserve in Africa and one of the largest in the world.

 Selous Game Reserve is renowned for being larger than Switzerland and remarkably four times bigger than the Serengeti National Park.
 Selous Game Reserve was designated a UNESCO World Heritage Site in 1982 because of its diversity of wildlife and undisturbed nature.

 Selous Game Reserve has a high exceptional variety of vegetation that is varied within the Reserve including the open grasslands, riverine forests and swamps, and the Miombo woodland that are the great habitat of wildlife in the Reserve.

 The Reserve has the highest densities and diversity of wildlife species than any other Miombo woodland area with more than 2,100 known plant species existing in the Reserve though many more other undescribed still exist in the remote forests in the south.